wmde/wikibase-release-pipeline/README.md

    ```

 3. After some initial setup messages you'll be provided a web URL to access where you can complete configuration and launching your server.

-4. Networking notes:
-   - Port `8888` must be reachable from your browser for the setup UI.
-   - Port `80` must be reachable if you want automatic Let's Encrypt certificate provisioning for the setup UI.
-   - If Let's Encrypt provisioning fails, setup falls back to a self-signed cert and you can continue after the browser warning.

 ## Troubleshooting